Olivier-Boudeville/OSDL-Orge/src/doc/Orge-game-system.rst

 They are intrinsic, characteristic of a character.
 The primary attributes can increase during the life of the character (ex: stronger character after training) or decrease (ex: a character suffers from permanent wounds).
 Age modifiers apply as well.

 At character creation, the player may be given a total number of points to distribute among these primary attributes, or they might be drawn according to a random law.
 In either case, no primary attribute is allowed be below 10 or above 60.
+See also: `Character Creation`_.